bennybp/BPModule/dox/shared.md

 # Shared Object Files, Plugins, and the Symbol Table ##       {#shared}

+\note On this page "module" is not used in the Pulsar sense, but rather in the
+      shared object library sense.
+When we discuss Pulsar's modules we will call them Pulsar modules.

 ## The Symbol Table ###

 Each process has a table of associated symbols with it.
 These symbols